 As much as possible, the new owners tried to recreate the feel of old Archer-35th.
 The giant posters of past champions and all of the other hokey decor was retained.
 Lane conditions were still tough and scores still low.
 With the move to a commercial bowling center that had a traditional fall league schedule, the tournament changed from an October through July event to a summer-only tournament running from April through August.
 Although entries were fewer due to the shortened schedule, the “Pete” had once again survived.

 When AMF purchased Hoffman Lanes and took over the tournament in 1998, it continued the time-honored Petersen formula.
 After several years at AMF Hoffman Lanes, the Petersen was moved for one year to AMF Bolingbrook in 2014.
 In 2015, the Petersen moved once again – this time to the Brunswick Zone in River Grove, Illinois.
-This new location offers bowlers – especially out-of-towners – easier access and has more area attractions for those who spend a few days in the area.
-And new owners Bowlmor AMF has committed numerous resources, including a new website, advertising, etc., to promoting and growing the time honored Petersen Classic.
+After a successful six years in River Grove, the Petersen will be relocating starting in 2021 to the Bowlero location in Wauwatosa, WI.
+This new location is a mainstay for hosting high profile tournaments in Wisconsin and offers bowlers – especially out-of-towners – a multitude of dining and entertainment options.

 The Petersen lives on.
 Louie would be proud!